-To develop more awareness of your feelings, practise going inside and listening to your emotions.
+To develop more awareness of your feelings, practice going inside and listening to your emotions.
 Face up to uncomfortable ones which keep your head buried in the sand.
 (In my next post I’ll be talking more about this.)
 Work on noticing the thoughts you’re having as much as possible, without judgment.
 Are they positive or negative?
-Hear and notice the loving, high vibrational thoughts that come from your Spirit Guides and Higher Self.
+Hear and notice the loving, high vibrational thoughts that come from your Spirit Guides and Higher self.
 Notice the low-vibrational thoughts that can come from your shadow side or a wounded inner self.

 Everyone has their own personal, unique inner language of feelings and symbolism that they need to familiarize themselves with.
 In this respect, the landscape of your intuition is very much like the dreamscape.
 In my readings, my Spirit Guides often draw comparisons between a client’s situation and situations that have occurred in my life or the lives of those around me, by sending old feelings that I recognize that apply to this situation, such as sinking feelings, excited feelings, feelings of pride or anger.
 Many people are not even aware of their feelings to this degree.
 To be intuitive, you have to have a high level of awareness and notice the feelings and inner patterns which crop up time and again, or which are humming along in the background.

 Everyone receives intuition in different ways.
 All of what is written above is based on my own personal experiences.

 What are your thoughts and personal experiences in this?